Beli Löw

 Step 1: Create a database with the properties

-This example is created based on the PIE framework.
+This example is based on the PIE framework.
 Add the properties we need for it.

-These can be expanded arbitrarily, for example, to include the status or a short description.
-For now, however, we focus on the most important fields for this calculation.
+These can be expanded as needed—for example, to include status or a short description.
+For now, however, we'll focus on the most important fields for this calculation.

 Create the following properties in your database: